innix/shrek/README.md

 are welcome and encouraged.
 Feel free to open an issue/discussion to share your thoughts and ideas, or submit a pull request with your optimization.

-The primary goal of Shrek is to be an easy to use Go program/library for Go developers, not to be the fastest program out there.
-It should be able to run on every platform that Go supports.
+The primary goal of Shrek is to be an easy to use CLI program for regular users and library for Go developers, not to be the fastest program out there.
+It should be able to run on every major platform that Go supports.
 Use of `cgo` or other complicated build processes should be avoided.

 # FAQ

 ## Are v2 addresses supported?

-No. They were already deprecated at the time Shrek was written, so there didn't seem any point supporting them.
-There are no plans to add it as a feature.
+No. They were already deprecated at the time Shrek was first released, so there didn't seem any point supporting them.
+There are no plans to add them as a feature.

 ## Can I run Shrek without all the emojis, extra colors, and other fancy formatting?

 Sure.
 Use the `--format basic` flag when running the program to keep things simple.
-You can also run `shrek --help` to see a list of all possible formatting options; maybe you'll find one you like.
+You can also run `shrek --help` to see a list of all possible formatting options;
+maybe you'll find one you like.

-## How do I use a generated address with the `cretz/bine` Tor library?
+## How do I use a generated address with the [`cretz/bine`][ghbine-page] Tor library?

 There are [example projects](./examples) that show how to use Shrek and Bine together.